 Several of our medical clinics will be owned exclusively by a professional service corporation in order to comply with state laws regulating the ownership of medical practices.
 We will, in turn, through a contractual arrangement, provide long-term, exclusive management services to those professional service corporations and their medical professionals.
 All employees who provide direct medical services to patients will be employed by the professional service corporation.
 These management services agreements protect us from certain liability and provide a structured engagement to deliver non-medical, comprehensive management and administrative services to help the medical professionals operate the business.
 The management services agreements authorize us to act on behalf of the professional service corporation, but do not authorize the professional service corporations to act on our behalf or enter into contracts with third parties on our behalf.
-We will employ the non-medical provider staff for the clinics and provide comprehensive management and administrative services to help the professional service corporation operate the clinics.
-We may also loan money to the professional service corporation after the clinics and operational success highly dependent on the professional service corporation.
+We will employ the non-medical provider staff for the clinics and provide comprehensive management and administrative service corporation operate the clinics.
+We may also loan money to the professional service corporation for certain payroll and development costs, although we have no obligation to do so.
+This arrangement makes our financial and operational success highly dependent on the professional service corporation.
 Under our management service agreements, we provide exclusive comprehensive management and related administrative services to the professional service corporation and receive management fees.
 Due to this financial and operational control by contract, our financial statements consolidate the financial results of the professional service corporations.
 However, we will have little, if any, tangible assets as to those operations.
 These characteristics increase the risk associated with an investment in our company.